2206080/CS220AU-DP-2022/README.md

 - 2022-11-07 pictures/ref missing, some of the essay is written up, general layout decided?
 - 2022-11-08 redraft of introduction, body and some of V&R
 - 2022-11-13 Further imrpovements to text/essay, still not fully complete - note
+- 2022-11-15 Certain changes in main theme/vision that may have outdated some things,
 <br>

 ## TODO